yiisoft/form/docs/guide/en/field-methods.md

 ### `disabled()`

-Prevents element from being edited, focused and submitted within the form.
+Prevents button from being focused and its value from being submitted within the form.

 ```php
 echo \Yiisoft\Form\Field\Button::widget()->disabled();